College Students & Alcohol/Other Drugs

 Now that you are in college, you’ve got the freedom to make your own decisions about your life.
 That includes how much (if ever) and how often you drink, smoke or take drugs.
 But before you start partying every night, take a look at some of the links below and make sure you know all the facts about alcohol, tobacco, and other drugs.
 Are you good to go?

-Here are some hints for maintaining a moderate blood alcohol concentration (adapted from How Alcohol Effects Us):
+Here are some hints for maintaining a moderate blood alcohol concentration (adapted from How Alcohol Affects Us):

-Finally, test your own (or someone else's) alcohol use by using our free, anonymous online screening.
-Or, take the BASICS screening to obtain even more personalized information about your alcohol or marijuana usage patterns; your results are confidential.
+Take a free BASICS screening for personalized information about your alcohol or marijuana usage patterns; your results are completely confidential.
 You can also obtain individual BAL (blood alcohol level) information given your gender and weight using this Blood Alcohol Chart.

 Thinking about making changes to your own use patterns?
-Talk it over with our AOD Counselor, Sarah Covell.
-Make an appointment with Sarah by calling 585-245-5716 (on Tuesdays, also visit with Sophie!).
+Talk it over with our Alcohol & Other Drug Program (AOD) Counselor, Sarah Covell.
+Make an appointment with Sarah by calling 585-245-5716 (on Thursdays you can visit with Sophie!).

 Don't drink alcohol but still want great refreshment?
-Check out webtender.com's awesome selection of non-alcoholic mixed drinks.
+Check out webtender.com awesome selection of non-alcoholic mixed drinks.